Toyota Starlet: GT Turbo

-The Starlet GT Turbo is a high performance model of the fourth generation Starlet, first introduced in 1990 as a successor to the 70 series Starlet 1.3 Turbo R. The EP82 GT Turbo was powered by a turbocharged version of a Toyota's E Engine, the 4E-FTE with a CT9 turbocharger.
+The Starlet GT Turbo is a high-performance model of the fourth-generation Starlet, first introduced in 1990 as a successor to the 70 series Starlet 1.3 Turbo R. The EP82 GT Turbo was powered by a turbocharged version of a Toyota's E Engine, the 4E-FTE with a CT9 turbocharger.
 This engine produced 135 PS at 6,400 rpm.
 The car weighed in at 890 kg, providing a greater than 100 kilowatt per tonne power-to-weight ratio.
 Adding to its handling abilities, Toyota's active suspension technology continued from the previous generation, called TEMS.

-As with other Japanese market Starlets, the GT Turbo received minor changes in January 1992 which included new bumpers and rear combination lamps.
+As with other Japanese market Starlets, the GT Turbo received minor changes in January 1992 which included new front bumpers and rear combination lamps with full-length red center garnish.
+The optional 14-inch alloy wheels were also restyled.

 The second minor change was given in May 1994, this time with four round quad headlights combined with the mesh grille.
-The tail lights remained the same, but the full length center garnish was replaced by the small ones on each side.
+The tail-lights remained the same, but the full-length center garnish was replaced by the small ones on each side.

 Production of the car ended in December 1995, but the popularity of the car is still maintained by a cult of drivers, mainly as a used import.
 The Starlet GT Turbo and the normally aspirated 1.3 Gi were replaced by the Starlet Glanza series, the Glanza V and Glanza S respectively.

 Two limited edition versions of the GT Turbo were produced, the GT Limited and the GT Advance.
 Both feature small changes such as different steering wheels and gear shifter knobs, a rear strut bar, ABS (on later versions only) and were distinguishable by their two-tone paint scheme.
-These models also featured an optional LSD which was available with the C153 transaxle.
+These models also featured an optional limited-slip differential (LSD) which was available with the C153 transaxle.